zerogetsamgow/vpstheme/README.md

 <img src="man/figures/README-theme_vps_dffh-1.png" width="700px" height="400px" />

-The themes at present only different in the background colours that can be specified
+The themes at present largely only differ in the background colours that can be specified. `theme_vps_dh()` has additional functionality and specifications.

 - the base_colour parameter of `theme_vps_dh` can take values `pink`, `orange`, `red` and `blue` that correspond to the department’s primary